18 FAQs about getting out of a business premises lease

 Alternatively, you may be able to use the landlord's failings as a factor in your negotiations to bring the lease to an end.
 In practice it is usually better and cheaper to negotiate a solution than to take court proceedings.

-8. Is my landlord likely to accept the termination of the lease?
+8. Is my landlord likely to accept the termination of my business premises lease?

 It is likely to depend on market conditions.
 Your landlord is more likely to accept a deal if the local property market is strong, so that they expect to be able to find a new tenant (possibly at a higher rent).

 You also need to do everything possible to strengthen your negotiating position.